Elizabeth Aselage, Specialist, Patient Advocacy & Discovery & Translational R&D, Retrophin, Inc.

 Yaminah Leggett-Wells, Senior Director, Project Management, Viela Bio

-clinical stage programs in Viela’s portfolio.
-Prior to her current role, Yaminah served as Director of Biologics Project Management at MedImmune, with primary responsibility in managing Respiratory, Inflammation, and Autoimmunity programs
+for clinical stage programs in Viela’s portfolio.
+Prior to her current role, Yaminah served as Director of Biologics Project Management at MedImmune, with primary responsibility in managing Respiratory, Inflammation, and Autoimmunity

-and alliances.
+programs and alliances.
 Additionally, she has held roles in the Global Medicines Development group of AstraZeneca.
-Before her tenure with MedImmune/AstraZeneca, Yaminah assisted in growing and strengthening the project management and clinical pharmacology
+Before her tenure with MedImmune/AstraZeneca, Yaminah assisted in growing and strengthening the project management and clinical

 Anna Maroney, PhD, Vice President & Head, Alliance Management, AbbVie, Inc.